samuelyuan/PolytopiaMapImage/README.md

 The first two unsigned shorts contain the map width and height.
 The following data is a 2D array of tiles.

+The tile data contains resource data, improvement data, unit data if they exist for that tile.

 ### Player Data

 A list of all players in the game.